bearror/literal-cat/README.md

 ### Accepting a constrained literal as input

-The advantage of constraints as types is evident when defining context-independent functions. **Making constraints explicit on the type-level** avoids a situation where you have to choose to either...
+Constraints as types aims to make it easier to define functions that are compatible with concepts from external contexts.
+Making constraints explicit on the type-level *avoids* a situation where you have to choose to either...

-- support the base literal (e.g. `number`) via defensive programming, or to
+- fall back to the base literal (e.g. `number`) via defensive programming, or to
 - negotiate the nominal concept (e.g. `AgeInSeconds`) via shared dependencies.

 For example, the following function has type-level guarantees that the three `number` literals passed as arguments represent compatible concepts for calculating linear expansion.
 (Note that `coefficient` uses non-CLDR units.
 A useful library would likely expose a union of materials with known coefficients instead.)